 - Add all ingredients in a cruet or a mason jar, cover, and shake to combine.

-- Can be kept in the refrigerator for weeks, but it won't last that long.
+- Can be kept in the refrigerator for weeks.